 3. The Transition from 4G to 5G Will Happen Faster Than Any Prior Network Transition

 The 5G standard promises ultra-fast transfer speeds, low latency, lower power consumption and high network capacities for all mobile and edge devices.
-These capabilities necessitate new high-speed data interfaces, such as Universal Flash Storage (UFS) 3.0, and 4/2 Lane specifications, that will transform not only smartphones but billions of interconnected Internet of Things (IoT) devices.
+These capabilities necessitate new high-speed data interfaces, such as Universal Flash Storage (UFS) 3.0 and 3.1, and 4/2 Lane specifications, that will transform not only smartphones but billions of interconnected Internet of Things (IoT) devices.
 While the transition of networks will not happen overnight at a global scale, adjacent technologies and localized deployments will be introduced enough to witness the impact.

 4. The Influence of Automotive

 Initially, edge and IoT industries such as automotive, smart surveillance and Industrial IoT piggy-backed on the mobile ecosystem.
 Smartly so.
 The mobile ecosystem is mature, it’s efficient, it can handle complex applications and it was a preview into the next big thing – affordable, always connected, powerful compute capabilities on the go.
 Now we’re seeing these segments take their own vector of innovation, particularly as they can innovate in environments that are far beyond the cost barriers of a consumer device.
 Yet if some of these autonomous innovations, or smart video applications, can be created in an affordable consumer environment, we may see these technologies re-enter the consumer space and further drive new mobile capabilities.

 5. AI Will Make It or Break It